- Renewable energy is also becoming more accessible across Europe

 People know exactly how to smash panels up and reuse all their bits – it’s just a case of scaling up the industry in preparation for the defunct-solar-panel timebomb.

-If we do it properly, by the late 2030s there’ll be a whole new generation of solar panels built from the remnants of their forefathers, which is quite a beautiful thought.
+If we do it properly, by the late 2030s there’ll be a whole new generation of solar panels built from the remnants of the ones we use now.

 How do you recycle your solar panels in the UK?